warehouse-web/warehouse/src/pages/events/2020-04-15-workshop-portal-005.md

       *PORTAL* is a research project that explores the economic, social and emotional value of clothing and offers a ‘way in’ to understanding garments from a multitude of overlapping and intersecting perspectives.
+      Could different garments worn by different people be related?
+In what ways are emotional and monetary values of clothing connected?
+To whom does a piece of clothing belong?

       For every edition, participants are asked to take off a garment, lay it